Al Green (politician)

-Early life and early career
+Early life, education, and early career

-Green was born in New Orleans, Louisiana.
-He attended Florida A&M University and Tuskegee University.
-He received a Juris Doctor degree in 1974 from Thurgood Marshall School of Law at Texas Southern University.
+Green was born on September 1, 1947, in New Orleans, Louisiana.
+He attended Florida A&M University, Howard University, and Tuskegee Institute, but did not receive an undergraduate degree from any of these institutions.
+Despite this, Green earned a Juris Doctor in 1973 from Thurgood Marshall School of Law at Texas Southern University.
 He is a member of Alpha Phi Alpha fraternity.

-After law school, Green co-founded the law firm of Green, Wilson, Dewberry, and Fitch.
-He remained in Houston and lives in the community of Alief.
+In 1974, Green co-founded the law firm of Green, Wilson, Dewberry, and Fitch.
+He has served as president of the Houston National Association for the Advancement of Colored People (NAACP).

-In 1978, Green was elected justice of the peace in Harris County, Texas.
-He held this position for 26 years before retiring in 2004.
+In 1977, Green was elected justice of the peace in Harris County, Texas.
+He held this position until 2004.